Forehm/forward_list/README.md

 # forward_list
-Just a simple realisation of forward_list.
+Just a simple realisation of forward_list from STL.
 Many methods from original STL container absent here, but it is still quite interesting to read to understand how this container works:)